fiskaltrust/interface-doc/doc/appendix-de-kassensichv/cash-register-integration/single-receipt-creation.md

 ### Start Receipt (Initial Receipt)

 There are many requirements for implementing a new, or a replaced German security mechanism (TSE).
 This kind of receipt can be used once in a lifetime of the queue/SCU combination and also initialises the underlying German security mechanism (TSE) for usage.
 This receipt must be archived.
-On successful operation, for customers of the product "Finanzamtmeldung", tax authorities are notified automatically and behind the scenes about the active usage of the ftCashboxIdentification, and the serial number of the German security mechanism (TSE).
+On successful operation, for customers of the product "Finanzamtmeldung", tax authorities are notified automatically and behind the scenes about the active usage of the ftCashBoxIdentification, and the serial number of the German security mechanism (TSE).

 ### Stop Receipt (Closing Receipt)